finalclass/final-modules/README.md

     gulp fm

 This will generate `build` directories inside of each module.
-In our example this would be like that:
+In our example it looks like that:

     public/
     └── src